House of the Dead: Scarlet Dawn: Plot

 On December 6, 2006, three years after the events of The House of the Dead 4, AMS agent Kate Green joins forces with Ryan Taylor, the brother of her late partner and mentor, James, to infiltrate a dinner event held at Scarecrow Manor.
 The owner of the manor unleashes his army of mutant creatures upon the dinner guests.
 Kate and Ryan manage to escape as the main hall is set ablaze by the resurrected Chariot, a creature from the 1998 Curien Mansion Incident.
 They defeat Chariot but are forced to stay within the manor complex after the unmanned helicopter that was sent to rescue them has crashed.

 Kate and Ryan explore the other parts of the estate, where they find clues that reveal that its owner, Thornheart, is connected to the late bioterrorists, Dr. Curien and Caleb Goldman.
 Kate explains that, in 1880, the trio's ancestors formed an organization that was the catalyst for prior incidents that the AMS investigated.
 At some point, Thornheart contracted a rare disease and was long believed dead, but survived.
 After Curien and Goldman's deaths, he began to develop his own project within Scarecrow Manor, code-named Noah's Ark.

 As the duo discover a helicopter parked on the terrace, another resurrected creature from the 1998 incident, Hanged Man, corners them and destroys the vehicle, preventing any means of escape.
 After destroying Hanged Man, Kate and Ryan traverse the manor's underground tunnels and chambers where they discover a giant laboratory that also houses a squid-like creature named Priestess, which they defeat.

 Soon, Kate and Ryan visit the manor's church and confront Thornheart, who states that the purpose of Noah's Ark is to bring forth "new [human] evolution" to the world.
 Thornheart releases The Moon, a tree-like behemoth with aerokinetic powers that absorbs other creatures to grow larger and stronger, who destroys the manor.
 Realizing this, Ryan stabs an iron rod through its head, causing lightning to strike the rod, killing it, which Kate believes was James intervening from the dead.
-With the threat neutralized, the two walked away as the sun rises.
+With the threat neutralized, the two walk away as the sun rises.